rust-lang/rust/src/doc/rustc-dev-guide/src/sanitizers.md

 ## How to use the sanitizers?

-To enable a sanitizer compile with `-Z sanitizer=...` option, where value is one of `address`, `hwaddress`, `leak`, `memory` or `thread`.
+To enable a sanitizer compile with `-Z sanitizer=...` option, where value is one of `address`, `cfi`, `hwaddress`, `leak`, `memory` or `thread`.
 For more details on how to use sanitizers please refer to the sanitizer flag in [the unstable book](https://doc.rust-lang.org/unstable-book/).

 ## How are sanitizers implemented in rustc?

-The implementation of sanitizers relies almost entirely on LLVM.
+The implementation of sanitizers (except CFI) relies almost entirely on LLVM.
 The rustc is an integration point for LLVM compile time instrumentation passes and runtime libraries.
-Highlight of the most important aspects of the implementation:
+Highlight of the most important aspects of the
+implementation:

 *  The sanitizer runtime libraries are part of the [compiler-rt] project, and [will be built][sanitizer-build] on [supported targets][sanitizer-targets]